manloloy/ECE205Course/CourseNotes/01a-Unix-Linux.md

 2. Type: `ssh <uhusername>@jipys.com` (e.g., `ssh johndoe@jipys.com`)
 3. Enter the default password: **`ECE205_Start!`**
    - **Note:** Your password will **not show** as you type for security reasons.
+4. Your connection will reset and you must login using your new password.

 #### Windows
 1. Download and run **PuTTY** here: [https://www.putty.org/](https://www.putty.org/).